jjdelorme/ContosoUniversity/README.md

     ```cmd
     gcloud run services describe contosouniversity
     ```

-## Adding Google Cloud Logging & Monitoring
-We're almost done with our cloud journey, but another necessary requirement in the cloud is to centralize logging and monitoring.
-It is commond for Cloud Native applications to adopt the [Twelve-Factor App](https://12factor.net/logs) pattern and treat logs as streams.
-ASP.NET Core by default [writes logs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0) to `stdout` as desired.
-By default all Cloud Run logs written to `stdout` by the container will be avialable in Google Cloud Logging.
-However, [structured logging](https://cloud.google.com/logging/docs/structured-logging) allows us to make more sense of the logs, easier querying with machine & human readability.

-There are several ways to get ASP.NET to automatically structure the logs without changing your logging code.
-The easiest method is to configure the `Google.Cloud.Diagnostics.AspNetCore` package.

-1. Add the package to your project
-    ```cmd
-    dotnet add package Google.Cloud.Diagnostics.AspNetCore
-    ```

-1. Modify `ContosoUniversity\Program.cs` to use this library:
-    ```diff
-            public static IHostBuilder CreateHostBuilder(string[] args) =>
-                Host.CreateDefaultBuilder(args)
-                    .ConfigureAppConfiguration(AddSecretConfig)
-                    .ConfigureWebHostDefaults(webBuilder =>
-                    {
-    +                   if (webBuilder.GetSetting("ENVIRONMENT") == "Production")
-    +                   {
-    +                       webBuilder.UseGoogleDiagnostics();
-    +                   }
-                        webBuilder.UseStartup<Startup>();
-                    });
-    ```

-1. You'll notice we only use this if we're running production as you don't want your production logs to get mixed with your local debugging or other envrionments.
-This is also driven off the standard `ASPNETCORE_ENVIRONMENT` environment variable that we set earlier.
-[By default](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0#environments) if you do not set this ASP.NET Core will use the value `Production`.

 ## What's Next?

 - [Optimzing](OPTIMIZE.md) .NET Core image size for even faster load times.